frogfishio/ratatouille/README.md

+# Ratatouille — idea, philosophy & ontology

+**Designed for a fast, fire‑hose blast of logs — the flood of everything.**

+Ratatouille treats logs like a live market feed, not a database.
+Producers **speak freely** and emit *anything* (strings, blobs, JSON, haiku).
+There’s no sacred schema or level system to satisfy.
+Topics are just routing hints.
+The **slow path** is pretty print to the local console for on‑machine debugging.
+The **fast path** is a network fire hose that ships everything out, in memory, with backpressure and dropping policies — **nothing touches disk by default**.
+Persistence only happens when **ops** decides to materialize views.

+## Core stance
+- **Logs are noise until curated.** Don’t force structure on write. **Schema lives in ops** (schema‑on‑read).
+- **One control surface.** Filters, transforms, sampling and routing live in one place (ops), not sprinkled across apps and agents.
+- **Topics, not taxonomies.** A topic names a stream; it doesn’t define its shape.
+Mixed content is allowed.
+- **Print is optional.** Console output is for humans; the real business is the network stream.
+- **Diskless by default.** Bounded in‑memory queues, counters, and explicit drop metrics instead of silent blocking or surprise files.

+## Why this way?
+- Forced schemas make heterogeneous sources (e.g., HTTPD vs. app transactions) **brittle** and spawn endless per‑source configs.
+Ratatouille rejects that: **deliver logs as they are**, then let ops carve meaning once, centrally.
+- Late binding means you can **change your mind** about what matters without redeploying code.
+- Minimal hot path (no parsing, no timers) keeps overhead tiny and works in **Node, SSR and workers**.

+## What ops gets
+- **Smart filtering** with `DEBUG`‑style allow/deny and wildcards; optional sampling and drop policies.
+- **Selectable output**: pretty text for humans; **JSON lines** for pipes; or forward raw via **Relay** (HTTP/TCP/Workers) to whatever stack you run (Grafana/Loki, Influx, OTLP, S3, …).
+- **Observability of the logger itself**: per‑topic sequence counters and drop counts so you know what was kept, what was shed, and why.

+> TL;DR — Devs emit freely.
+Ops decides what persists. **Fire hose first, persistence by policy.**

 # Ratatouille logger

 A tiny, flexible debug logger for Node and SSR that’s easy to read in dev and easy to pipe in prod.